Alfried Krupp von Bohlen und Halbach: Childhood and youth

 Alfried Krupp von Bohlen und Halbach was born the eldest son of his parents Gustav and Bertha Krupp von Bohlen und Halbach at the Krupp family residence, Villa Hügel, where he grew up together with his siblings.
 His godfather was Kaiser Wilhelm II.
 He attended the Realgymnasium in Essen-Bredeney, now the Goetheschule, studied engineering in Munich, Berlin and Aachen from 1928 to 1934 and graduated from the TH Aachen with a degree in engineering.
 He then completed a traineeship at Dresdner Bank in Berlin.

-Family

-In 1937, Krupp von Bohlen und Halbach married the daughter of a Hamburg merchant, Annelise Lampert née Bahr (1909–1998).
-He had a son with her, Arndt von Bohlen und Halbach (1938–1986).
-The marriage ended in divorce in 1941.
-Arndt was later found to be unsuitable to manage the Krupp company by his father and others.

-In 1952, Krupp von Bohlen und Halbach was in his second marriage to Vera Knauer née Hossenfeldt (divorced from Langen, Wisbar and Knauer, 1909–1967).
-The marriage ended in divorce in 1957.